mvaganov/CmdLineAsteroids/notes.md

 ### voice
-drawing lines is an essential part of testing and debugging vector math, which we may need to do soon. while we are in the drawing code, we should add a method to draw lines. this creates a thin rectangle, with the center of two of it's opposite edges at the given start and end coordinate.
+drawing lines is an essential part of testing and debugging vector math, which we may need to do soon. while we are in the drawing code, we should add a method to draw lines. this creates a thin rectangle, bisected by the line being drawn.

 Vec2 needs some additional math to support this math.